Deepbridge Technology Growth EIS

 Watch an exclusive video interview with Deepbridge managing partner Ian Warwick:

 AlgaeCytes has developed a patented process that exploits freshwater algae grown in controlled conditions to produce Omega 3, biomass rich in proteins and clean water, leaving no waste.
 AlgaeCytes thus benefits from two sources of revenue: the treatment of water discharged from industrial process and the production of Omega 3, currently largely produced from a limited and depleting fish population.
-AlgaeCytes is in negotiations with a number of parties.
-It has already a contract with a leading manufacturer of ingredients for the personal care market, which is expected to buy at last 50% of AlgaeCytes’ production in 2017.
+AlgaeCytes is in negotiations with a number of large corporations involved in food, drink or healthcare products markets.
+In October 2017 it upscaled its production facilities, allowing it to increase production ten-fold and meet the needs of larger clients.

 VoxSmart has developed patented technology which captures, records, stores, transcribes and analyses all calls, messages and voicemail on mobile devices, regardless of the manufacturer or operator, without the need for infrastructure changes (as is the case with VoxSmart’s competitors).
 The target market is financial services firms, which are already required to record and retain client calls for six months.
 From 2018 many of these firms will need to do this for five years.
 It is estimated 7 million European and US companies will need to comply with the new rules.
 Voxsmart is already in partnership or in discussion with global enterprise mobile providers.